-I think they like me they had that day of panic when he went into ICU and they wanted to see him right away.
-So I actually took them out of school early so that they could come see him.
-But since then, I think because I think it wouldn’t be different if a stroke that he had affected more of his memory or verbal cues or verbal abilities, but it really hasn’t.
-He can speak just as quickly and with complexity, and so you know, he just imparts his dad wisdom on them and tells bad Dad jokes and they roll their eyes at him and and, you know, they, they’re pretty resilient.
+I think they like me had that day of panic when he went into ICU and they wanted to see him right away.
+So I took them out of school early so that they could come see him.
+But since then, I think I think it wouldn’t be different if a stroke had affected more of his memory or verbal cues or verbal abilities, but it hasn’t.
+He can speak just as quickly and with complexity, and so you know, he just imparts his dad wisdom on them and tells bad Dad jokes and they roll their eyes at him and, you know, they’re pretty resilient.

 How old are they now?

 They’re 23 and 19.
 Now, so that eight years ago, you know, they were 15 and 12 I think, somewhere there.